-Disclaimer: This story is a retelling of the classic fairytale Beauty and the Beast, with a rather large twist.
-You will find most basic elements, but I felt I wanted to retell it for it is one of my favorite stories.
-The tale is full of action, intrigue, romance, and European history for those of you who are interested in that.
+Disclaimer: This story is inspired by the classic fairytale Beauty and the Beast, with a rather large twist.
+It is one of my favorite stories.
+The tale is full of action, intrigue, romance, and history for those of you who are interested in that.
 This story is set in an AU and some of the character traits might have been changed for the purpose of this story.
-Since I wanted it to be set in a world as "real" as possible (with the exception for the made up country Angloa) there will be no werewolves or vampires here, you have been warned.
+Since I wanted it to be set in a world as "real" as possible (with the exception for the made-up country Angloa and its culture) there will be no werewolves or vampires here, you have been warned.
 Expect some slight OOC traits as well as I wanted to play around with them a bit and develop them.

 Another version of this fic can be found on my profile as well, it is a BtnB fic in AU but I decided that I wanted to share it with the Twilight fandom as well as I think that it could be better suited here as well, and I have always liked the Universe in general